 There's a saying that when all you have is a hammer, everything looks like a nail.
 While Jesus commands us to love people, our natural human tendency is to hammer away on the problem and try to "fix-it.
 To care in ways that align with Scripture, we have to learn and embrace biblical teachings that are foundational to forging loving relationships.

-Lessons 4, 5 & 6 focus on retooling how we care and help to establish key capabilities.
+Lessons 4, 5 & 6 of our Faith Fundamentals training series focus on retooling how we care and help to establish key capabilities.

 "What you believe is how you care"

 Regardless of how far along people are in their faith journey, it's natural to worry and doubt.
 As the church and the body of Christ, let's love and care well and in ways that encourage people to place their trust and find their hope in Jesus.
 Let's resolve to embrace Colossians 2:1-15 and heed the warning found in Hebrews 3:12-14.